 L 178 : cross channel surveys are often only undertaken post-flood event which means they capture the filling/erosion of the channel but not the state prior to the event, might be worth adding a statement recognising this uncertainty.

-Ok mais est-ce que ce n’est pas hors de propos dans ce paragraphe ?

 New sentence after line 182

 “Specific investigation is needed to correctly account for past flood surveys of the cross section, as complex filling/erosion process may have been encountered during a flood with morphogenic changes”.